Frequently Asked Questions

 It takes between 5-10 minutes to set-up the equipment for each scan, then there will be several scans done of the room.

-In a home of approximately 2,500 square feet how long would the average 360 virtual tour shoot take? (e.g. in hours)
+In a home of approximately 2,500 square feet how long would the average 3D virtual tour shoot take? (e.g. in hours)

-Typically, if the home has been staged beforehand, and is prepared for the tech to do his/her scans, it can take between 3-4 hours for a 2,500 sq. ft. space.
+Typically, if the space is fully prepared for the tech to take the scans, it can take between three to four hours for a 2,500 square foot space.

 How long does it take after you do your shoot for me to receive my images?